RAHEEMUDHEEN-MA/chat-app/README.md

 # MERN Stack Socket.io Chat App

-Chat application built using the MERN stack with Socket.io for real-time one-to-one chat across users, and utilize the multer library for profile picture functionality.
+Chat application built using the MERN stack with Socket.io for real-time one-to-one chat across users, and utilize the multer middleware  library for profile picture functionality.

 ## Previews